jsmith/assembly/README.md

 # Jacob's Text Magic
-A simple assembly language.
-I built this for ECE3242 (Computer Architecture) where we often have to write and insert binary into memory manually.
-By creating this program, I was able to write the program in assembly and compile to the expected binary format.
+A simple assembly language built for ECE3242 (Computer Architecture).
+We often had to write and insert binary into memory manually (see [here](https://github.com/jsmith/set-associative-cache/commit/880d9868ce18cff4e11e5c2b4c03660739c4faa4#diff-6be5ac8b4479b3a22d07d63bb0338fe9)).
+Furthermore, compilation and simulation took upwards of 10 minutes.
+By creating this program, I was able to write the program in assembly, simulate the behavior using the builtin emulator, and compile the program to the expected binary format.

 ## Usage
 Visit the [website](https://jacobsmith.me/assembly) and start typing.
 Use `Ctrl+S` to convert from assembly -> binary.

+## Examples
+#### Looping
+Here is a simple for loop that counts down from 10 to 1 and stop looping at 0 ([link](https://jacobsmith.me/assembly/#/?text=%23define%20ONE%20R0%0A%23define%20COUNT%20R1%0Aset%20ONE%201%0Aset%20COUNT%2010%0A%0Asave%20COUNT%20COUNT%20%23%20store%20COUNT%20in%20address%20COUNT%0Asubt%20COUNT%20COUNT%20ONE%0Ajz%20COUNT%202%0A%0Areadm%200%0Areadm%201%0Areadm%202%0Areadm%203%0Areadm%204%0A%0Ahalt)).

 ## Instruction Set
 The following instruction sections include the specific format that each format expects and a technical description.